 In order to view the contents of this database file on a Microsoft CA server we would open a Certification Authority snap-in by running the certsrv.msc command or via MMC Console (mmc.msc).

-The database (.edb) file can get fairly large in some PKI environments and should, hence, be regularly maintained.
+The database (.edb) file can get quite large in some PKI environments and should, hence, be regularly maintained.

 Microsoft CA Database Cleanup Procedure